NEXT COURT DATE – “Pre-Trial Hearing”:

 Supporters from various organzations once again rallied behind the Roque family on October 12 at the Van Nuys County Courthouse.
 This was the final “pre-hearing hearing.”
 Deputy District Attorney Paul C. Kim and the courts are giving the Public Defender representing Nicholas Weber time to review evidence.
 The Roque family, despite attempts by the Los Angeles Police Department to discourage them from pursuing criminal charges, has reconfirmed their commitment to seeking the justice they deserve and will push forward on behalf of all Asian Americans to have the case go to trial versus plea bargaining.
 Their case is strong, so this becomes a test for the U.S. legal system, but the outcome will depend largely upon continued community support, both moral and financial.

-The preliminary pre-trial hearings are now complete.
-The commencement of this criminal case will occur on January 24, 2023.
+The commencement of the preliminary hearing to determine if there exists enough evidence to bring assailant Weber to trial will occur on January 24, 2023.
 Weber is being charged with two counts of felony battery, both with hate crimes enhancements.
-A protective order has been issued to limit the legal movement of Weber around the vicinity of the family’s residence in the event that Weber gets released during trial.
+A protective order has been issued to limit the legal movement of Weber around the vicinity of the family’s residence in the event that Weber gets released ahead of trial.

 Please continue to support NSC’s efforts to educate the public about the importance of this case and help us to build more grassroots support for the Roque family.